rickyricky787/CapstoneProject/README.md

 - Samuel Khong
 - Jiayao Zhou

-### Languages
-The linear reression portion of the project was implemented in Python.
-The reinforcement learning portion of the project was implemented in C++.

 ### Requirements
 - Python (perferably 3.4 or above)
-- C++

 ### How to Run
 1. On terminal, install the required Python libraries from the `requirements.txt` file.
 This can be done by running `pip install -r requirements.txt` on the terminal.